julianfaraway/rexamples/mixed/pulp.md

     undergraduates to get INLA or STAN up and running, I would consign myself to many hours of dealing with frustrated emails involving computer problems that I have only the vaguest ideas about solving.
-    Of course, it would be more practical to ask them to use a central server where everything is installed but this results in other problems regarding access and usage.
-After several decades of fiddling with computers to get software to work, I (mostly) possess the patience and experience to get these things to work.
+    It would be more practical to ask them to use a central server where everything is installed but this results in other problems regarding access and usage.
+In this example, STAN outputs a slew of obscure compiler warnings and even some errors.
+Some googling reveals that some other people receive much the same set of warnings as me.
+But many more do not because otherwise the developers would have fixed it.
+The errors and warnings are probably due to the specific configuration of my computer.
+I never did discover the source of the problem - suggestions on the internet required uninstalling and reinstalling large pieces of software.
+Fortunately, I could see that the errors and warnings could be ignored.
+After several decades of fiddling with computers to get software to work, I (mostly) possess the patience and experience to deal with this sort of problem.
     That’s far from true for many potential users.

 7. Both STAN and INLA are being actively developed.
 Of course, it’s good to know that functionality and performance are being improved.